rafaelmgr12/tweeter/README.md

 The code files for chapter 8 of B18275 have been added on a separate repository of its own.

 ## DevOps for Go Tweeter
-The tweeter command line tool will send a tweet via Twitter.
+The tweeter command line tool will send a tweet via Twitter...

 ## Setup
 You can use tweeter to send a tweet or to output the message to STDOUT.
 If you want to send a tweet, you will need to set up a Twitter application.